What is an H-1B Visa?

 For 2017 the premium visas have been put on a hold since April 3rd, until October 1st the start of the next fiscal year.
-Petitioner are barred from filing a request for premium process service form ( Form I-907) for a Petition for non-immigrant worker ( Form I-129)
+Petitioners are barred from filing a request for premium process service form ( Form I-907) for a Petition for non-immigrant worker ( Form I-129)

 So far the current administration has only called for a review of the current processes and has not made any changes as of yet.

-Currently the government is evaluating how they can require American Citizens be given more of a priority for these positions, as well as making sure that the available approvals are in fact being given to the most skilled.
-“How to prioritize who should get the H-1B visa and also to make sure Americans are not displaced by workers brought in by the visa program,” said Neil Ruiz, executive director of the Center for Law, Economics and Finance at George Washington University. ( CNN )
+Currently, the government is evaluating how they can require American Citizens to be given more of a priority for these positions, as well as making sure that the available approvals are in fact being given to the most skilled.
+“How to prioritize who should get the H-1B visa and also to make sure Americans are not displaced by workers brought in by the visa program,” said Neil Ruiz, executive director of the Center for Law, Economics, and Finance at George Washington University. ( CNN )